-The gala is a magical and inspiring evening at the spectacular Vancouver Marriott Pinnacle Downtown Hotel, featuring a delicious plated three course dinner and dessert, with fine table wine and more drinks by donation at the bar.
+The gala is a magical and inspiring evening at the spectacular Vancouver Marriott Pinnacle Downtown Hotel, featuring a delicious plated three course dinner and dessert, with exceptional drinks available by donation at the bar.

 The Vancouver Marriott Pinnacle Hotel is one of downtown’s premier hotels, featuring stylish guest rooms, world-class food, and world-class service.
 At the top of the grand staircase is the elegant Pinnacle Ballroom, newly renovated as of April 2018.
 Beautiful Coal Harbour is in short walking distance and a there are splendid coastal mountain and city views from inside the hotel.

 With 250 guests attending, the evening features live entertainment, exciting live and silent auctions, a trip raffle, a 50/50 draw, and a little surprise from SOS Villages around the world – a perfect way to kick off the holiday season in style, and for a great cause.